Why 60 South?

 60South is a internet site for the publication of art, writing, and photography related to Antarctica.
 It is also a long-term art project in itself, and a vehicle for the exuberant self-promotion of the author's own writing and photography.

-Articles and information printed herein represent the opinions of the author(s), not the National Science Foundation, Raytheon Polar Services Company, the indigenous fauna of Antarctica, or any other person, agency, company, contractor, organization or government, unless explicitly stated otherwise.
+Articles and information printed herein represent the opinions of the author(s), not the National Science Foundation, any contractor for USAP, the indigenous fauna of Antarctica, or any other person, agency, company, contractor, organization or government, unless explicitly stated otherwise.

 60South does not guarantee the veracity of any material presented on this web site.
 In fact, some of it is probably just plain wrong.